 Copycat Starbucks Spinach, Feta & Egg White Wrap

 Starbucks is one of my guilty pleasures, and no Starbucks run ever feels complete without a good bite to go with my latte.
-The spinach, egg white, and feta wrap is usually my go-to when I want something quick, light, and satisfying.
+The Spinach, Feta, and Egg White Wrap is usually my go-to when I want something quick, light, and satisfying.
 But as much as I love swinging by Starbucks, I don’t love checking my credit card bill at the end of the month and seeing how quickly those little stops stack up.

-I recently started recreating Starbucks’ spinach, egg white, and feta wrap at home, and I think I’ve finally perfected it.
+I recently started recreating Starbucks’ Spinach, Feta, and Egg White Wrap at home, and I think I’ve finally perfected it.
 This homemade version packs over 50% more protein and way more fiber, but still offers the same cheesy, savory, Mediterranean-inspired flavor.
-Plus, it’s super quick and easy to make in your own kitchen, which makes it a huge win for busy mornings.
+Plus, it’s super quick and easy to whip up in your own kitchen, making it a big win for busy mornings.

 Give this recipe a try and see for yourself just how easy it is to recreate your favorite Starbucks wrap at home.
 It’s quick, protein-packed, and honestly so much more satisfying when you make it yourself.
 In fact, you might just find yourself saying goodbye to that daily Starbucks stop (or at least saving it for a special treat!).